 The Mutual Factor

-The 2023 Mutual Factor report continues this tradition, but with a few new and important differences.
-First, NAMIC and Aon have developed the first midyear Mutual Factor report, to provide members the opportunity to reflect on the close of the prior year, the challenges that remain for our industry, perspectives shared by the world’s leading reinsurers, and opportunities that lie ahead for mutual insurers.
-Specifically, the 2023 Midyear Report provides perspective on the impact of significant events on the mutual industry that occurred between September 2022 and April 2023, U.S. catastrophe losses, inflation and the economy, and the state of the reinsurance market.
+In this year’s Mutual Factor Midyear Update, now in its second year of publication, NAMIC and Aon provide members the opportunity to reflect on the close of the prior year, the challenges that remain for our industry, perspectives shared by the world’s leading reinsurers, and opportunities that lie ahead for mutual insurers.
+Specifically, the 2024 Midyear Report provides perspective on the impact of significant events on the mutual industry that occurred between September 2023 and April 2024, U.S. catastrophe and secondary peril losses, inflation, legal system abuse, and the state of the reinsurance market.

 Sponsored by: